How to Access Property Records in Illinois

 Often, you can find a property's fair market value (FMV) online.
 However, be aware that the FMV may not always match a county's assessment or a real estate appraisal.
 Factors like location, property condition, liens, foreclosures, and other things can dramatically affect property values.

-Factors that Determine Property Values in Illinois
+What Factors Determine Property Values in Illinois

 The following facts can explain the high market values of some properties in the state:

-- Proximity to Amenities - The location plays a role in its value.
+Proximity to Amenities - The location plays a role in its value.
 Desirable neighborhoods with easy access to amenities, transportation, and employment centers command higher prices.

-- Property Taxes - Higher property taxes in some areas can lower property values, while lower tax rates may experience higher demand, thus higher values.
+Property Taxes - Higher property taxes in some areas can lower property values, while lower tax rates may experience higher demand, thus higher values.

-- School Districts - Good school districts in Illinois may have higher-priced family homes.
+School Districts - Good school districts in Illinois may have higher-priced family homes.

-Privacy and Property Records
+Maintaining and Amending Illinois Property Records

 You have the legal right to access public property records.
 You may have to dig a little to find what you need or contact the right agency, but it shouldn't be difficult to find public records you are interested in.